 The Samuel P. Taylor State Park main entrance is on Sir Francis Drake Blvd, roughly 5 miles east of Olema in Marin County.
 There is lots of parking, and excellent restroom facilities in the picnic area.
 In addition to this hike there are several trails that take you through the redwood grove.

 Watch out for poison oak, although if you stay on the trails you won’t have any trouble.

 Click on any photograph to see a larger image

 People have been living in this area since the mid 1800’s, so there are a lot of non-native plants.
 Out of the 50 different species we found on this particular hike, 19 were “exotic” or non-native.
 In the gallery link below I’ve included both the native and exotic plants that we found.

 One of my favorites was Fringe Cup, something I’ve not come across before.
 I have several more shots of this tiny but interesting flower in the gallery.

-Crimson Columbine is one of my favorites, which we found in several places heading down from Gravesite into Devil’s Gulch.
+Crimson Columbine is one of my favorites all time flowers, and we found this in several places heading down from Gravesite into Devil’s Gulch.

 Under the redwoods in the picnic area we found Redwood sorrel.

 Douglas Iris is variable species, ranging from deep blue to white.
 We found quite a few of these at several stages in the hike, ranging from a light lavender to almost yellow.
 Very pretty!
 I have an additional shot of the white/yellow variation in the gallery below.